-- Global revenue gained from marketing, software and consulting was whopping $100 million.
+- Global revenue gained from marketing, software, and consulting was a whopping $100 million.

 Since 2011, Gamification is growing rapidly.
 Dedicated Gamification conferences are organized, books are published and researches are held each year for Gamification.
 More and more organizations keep on experimenting with its different techniques, but the opinion for its real effectiveness is still largely divided.